pnpm/pnpm.io/docs/cli/run.md

 This runs an arbitrary command from each package's "scripts" object.
 If a package doesn't have the command, it is skipped.
-If none of the packages have the command, the command fails.

 ### --if-present